alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide_tier1.md

 - the ability to install python/R/Julia packages from the internet

-### :open_file_folder: Shared directories within the SRE
+### :books: Accessing data in the SRE
-There are several shared areas available through `CoCalc` that all collaborators within a research project team can see and access:
+There are several shared folders available through `CoCalc` that all collaborators within a research project team can see and access:
 You can see these interactively in a terminal by using `New > Linux terminal` from the project menu.

 * [input data](#input-data-data): `/data/`